pivotal-cf/kiln/TILE_AUTHOR_GUIDE.md

 ## <a id="release-notes"></a> Tile Release Note Generation

-If you use GitHub BOSH Release tarball sources, you can generate release notes for your tile.
+If you use the GitHub release source for your BOSH release tarballs, you can generate release notes for your tile.
 The notes will contain release notes for each BOSH release.

 This feature requires you to have a previous tile release that used a Kilnfile.lock to specify the BOSH releases packaged.
 You pass two references
-- the Git Reference or SHA of the commit of the source used to generate the previously published tile
+- the Git Reference or SHA of the commit of the tile repo source used to generate the previously published tile
-- Git Reference or SHA of the commit of the source used to generate the **next** tile
+- Git Reference or SHA of the commit of the tile repo source used to generate the **next** tile

 While you can override the template and the regular expression used to make these notes.
 They are quite hard to craft.